 Below, you’ll find our list of the seven best reasons why the Southwest Plus is the best option for retirees.

-To put this simply—that’s a generous amount of points.
+To put this simply — that’s a generous amount of points.

-And with the current welcome offer, you could book this flight almost FIVE TIMES.
 That’s a lot of nearly free trips to visit the kiddos!

-2. Companion Pass boost
+Companion Pass Boost

 One of the big-hitters of this card is the boost toward Southwest’s incredible Companion Pass.